 The third of our team is Hilary Westgarth, our fabulous ‘Business Angel’.
 Hilary was there right from the start, with a property that we were able to experiment on and fine tune mixes and space for us to set up our first and second mixing facilities.
 Hilary is a big advocate of lime and all matters sustainable, she has been a constant source of encouragement as well as running the office with Jessika for us until early 2019.
 Hilary has now retired to concentrate on her first love, dressage.
 She runs clinics from her fabulous arena just outside Braintree in Essex as well as the luxurious Hotel De Chat, cat hotel.

 A few years later and we have a team headed by Claire running the office with Jayne’s assistance who joined us in January 2023, Graham manages production, with Liam our Purchasing and Manufacturing assistant and now Marc who is our Operations Manager who joined the company in May 2023.
 Martin is busy meeting with architects, conservation officers, Historic England, The National Trust, home owners and surveyors.
-Duncan is running workshops, liaising with merchants, demonstrating and carrying out on-site training.
+Duncan runs breakfast mornings with our stockists and merchants whilst also offering on-site training.

-Together they are constantly looking at and working on ways to improve the on-site workability and accessibility of Lime, not only in the field of traditional, historic or listed buildings, but as the low-carbon, sustainable alternative to modern, rigid, high embodied energy cement and gypsum based products.
+Together we are constantly looking at and working on ways to improve the on-site workability and accessibility of Lime, not only in the field of traditional, historic or listed buildings, but as the low-carbon, sustainable alternative to modern, rigid, high embodied energy cement and gypsum based products.

 It is our ambition to produce ‘game changing’ materials that not only compete with the ‘Big Boys’, on project cost, site friendly use and workability, but are a generation ahead on the new bottom line of low carbon, low embodied energy and sustainability.